dortizp/react-keepable/README.md

 ### To Do

-1. User can log in using a username
-2. User can access the main view
 3. User sees a message when no notes are available
 4. User can view a form to create a new note
 5. User can add a new note